 Seconds later, Saitama arrives and blasts the meteor into pieces with one epic punch.
 However, the pieces are still dangerous, just as Genos suspected.
 They shower the town with destruction.
 In spite of that fact, Saitama feels satisfied that his work is done.
 I supposed one could say that he muddled through quite well.

 Nothing to Fear

 Later, the aftermath of the destruction plays on TV while Saitama and Genos talk in his room.
 Genos explains how they both went up in rank, including Metal Knight.
 Unfortunately, Saitama was still C class.
 Saitama is surprised and impressed by his climb.
 He would be insulted if he was a little more intelligent.
-Genos theorizes that the association probably believed that the two S class heroes on the scene did most of the work.
-He wants to believe that his master will be praised for years into the future.
-However, he knows that some people actually think he is partly to blame for the damage.
+Genos theorises that the association probably believed that the two S-class heroes on the scene did most of the work.
+He wants to find that his master will be praised for years into the future.
+However, he knows that some people think he is partly to blame for the damage.

 Genos also explains the threat level system described in One Punch Man episode 7.
 “Tiger” refers to a possible massive loss of life.
 Demon refers to the possible halt or destruction of a city.
 Dragon refers to the possible destruction of multiple cities.
 “God” refers to the possible extinction of the human race.
 Heroes often consult the threat level before making a decision on whether or not to participate.
 A C class hero has no business involving himself if the threat level is too high, for example.